 Newcomer to digital photography may be frustrated in what camera to get, since advertisement constantly bombarding you with the latest models and upgrades.
 In the days of analogue photography it was much easier, because you would look for a good camera body and sharp lenses which you could keep for decades, nowadays since Digital-sensors are trying to mimic film and slowly getting better every year, there is a huge turnover in cameras, gadgets and technology.
 My suggestion to a newcomer is to get your hands on a entry level camera which is within your budget and get a feel for photography and if your interest develops further then upgrade, there is no point of spending huge amount of money on Pro equipment if the camera is going to find it’s place on your shelf in the near future, and a good way of looking at photography is ‘a camera is only a tool’, but it is the photographer which creates the image.
 The most important piece of equipment a photographer owns isn’t in their camera bag, it is their knowledge.
 It is their understanding of the art of photography and their ability to capture a scene that makes the difference between an average snapshot and an epic capture.

-For newcomers in purchasing their first DSLR, there is typically quite a learning curve coming from a fully automated compact camera.
-Do not expect to buy your first DSLR a couple weeks before a big trip and understand much beyond the auto function.
-Also, for some people, having to change lenses and learn a myriad of buttons and menu functions is a bit daunting.
+For newcomers in purchasing their first DSLR, there will always be a quite a learning curve coming from taking snapshots on your phone or a fully automated compact camera.
+You should not expect in buying your first DSLR a couple weeks before a big trip and then understand much beyond the automatic function.
+Also, for many newcomers in having to change lenses and having to learn what all of the buttons and menu functions on a new camera, can be a bit daunting.

 Whatever Camera or equipment you use.
 One aspect of ‘Superior’ images or photographs aside from the knowledge of photography come from photographers who know the functions of their cameras and equipment.
 Photographer who are skilled, takes their time in reading the manuals and familiarise themselves with everything that their camera and equipment will do.
 After all, if you don’t know all the functions of your camera or equipment on how they work, then how can you successfully achieve it?
 Taking this statement even one-step further, a truly skilled photographer will “one up” his camera or equipment and making it to do phenomenal things it is not supposed to do making their images unique.
 Running around with fancy or Pro Photographic cameras on ‘Auto’ mode allowed the camera to choose its basic settings, without utilising the camera or equipment to its very fullest or most effective way, but when you start understanding what cameras and equipment really can do, then it will open a whole new way for you in using, capturing and looking at photography.